Applications

 The programming model of Linera is designed so that developers can take advantage of microchains to scale their applications.

 Linera uses the WebAssembly (Wasm) Virtual Machine to execute user applications.
-Currently, the Linera SDK is focused on the Rust programming language.
+Currently, the Linera SDK is focused on the Rust programming language for the backend and TypeScript for the frontend.

 Linera applications are structured using the familiar notion of Rust crate: the external interfaces of an application (including instantiation parameters, operations and messages) generally go into the library part of its crate, while the core of each application is compiled into binary files for the Wasm architecture.